 - internal vascularity requires further workup to exclude a malignant lesion

-- the appearance of intracystic floating balls is rarely seen but is considered characteristic 9
+- intracystic floating balls sign is uncommon but characteristic 9

 CT has high sensitivity in the diagnosis of cystic teratomas 6 though it is not routinely recommended for this purpose owing to its ionizing radiation.